CharonWangg/charonwangg-academic/content/authors/admin/_index.md

     url: https://datascience.ucsd.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Causal Discovery, Causal Representation Learning and Causal Machine Learning
+bio: Scalable causal learning, world models, and agents.

 # Interests to show in About widget
 interests:
-  - Causal Discovery
-  - Causal Representation Learning
-  - Causal Machine Learning
+  - Scalable Causal Learning
+  - World Models
+  - Agentic Systems
+  - Foundation Models

 # Education to show in About widget
 education: